Gaultier ready-to-wear goodbye is glittery beauty pageant in Paris

 The enfant terrible of French fashion gave jaded fashionistas a jolt of fun during what he said would his last pret-a-porter show, and, never one to be shy, he pulled out all the stops.

-In a fashion week that already had a high dose of weirdness, from Kim Kardashian and Kayne West's baby North West in the front row at Balenciaga to the release of a book about Karl Lagerfeld's fluffy white cat Choupette, Gaultier's show was the hottest ticket.
-[ID:nL6N0RN1VD]
+In a fashion week that already had a high dose of weirdness, from Kim Kardashian and Kanye West's baby North West in the front row at Balenciaga to the release of a book about Karl Lagerfeld's fluffy white cat Choupette, Gaultier's show was the hottest ticket.

 Kitschy fun from the man who brought you Madonna's conical bustier is a hallmark of his shows.